reinderien/replicon/readme.md

 The inner iframe hangs on "Generating Timesheet...".

 This is due to the way that Replicon interprets `window.load`, where `load` is the ID of an iframe used to perform dynamic GETs.
 In Internet Explorer, `window.load` evaluates to the inner window of the iframe.
-Somewhat more sanely, in Chrome, it evaluates to the iframe object itself.
+Somewhat more sanely, in other browsers, it evaluates to the iframe object itself.
 The workaround is to assign `window.load` to be the `contentWindow` of the iframe.

 ### eval faceplant

 Another prominent feature of Replicon's design is its propensity to read its own source, parse it, hack on it and re-eval it.
 In Internet Explorer they've managed to get this working.
 In Chrome, it fails due to certain types of `function.toString()` source containing comments.
-The workaround is to strip out inline comments after the source reading step.
+In Firefox, it fails due to there being newlines in the same place.
+The workaround is to strip out inline comments and newlines from the parameter list of decompiled functions after the source reading step.

 ## Post-Mortem